 Welcome to another fun-packed repository of useful tips and ideas.
 In this article, I share a few thoughts on guest writers and what it really takes to make a living as a self-published author.
 Spoiler alert: I am a long way from achieving that.
 However, all is not doom and gloom.
 But first, this wouldn’t be a proper Al Morton post if there weren’t at least a few wry observations on what’s been happening in the news.
-So, strap in tight as we plunge down the pothole of Brexit Britain to explore the mysterious world of flagpoles, giant boats, and beasts.
+So, strap in tight as we negotiate the potholed roads of Brexit Britain to explore the mysterious world of flagpoles, giant boats, and beasts.

 I am also going to touch on the new Tory plan to fly the Union Flag over food banks, homeless shelters, and fishing-community job centres.
 Well, who doesn’t love flags…

 Before I get to the main theme, I wanted to mention a mystery that has recently been solved.
 Have you ever wondered why every image of Priti Patel always shows her with a raised eyebrow?
-At one stage I thought this was an attempt to present herself as less shallow but thanks to her latest expenses claim, all is revealed. * It would seem that raising a well-curated eyebrow, cost the taxpayer an eye-watering £77,000.
+At one stage I thought this was an attempt to present herself as thoughtful but thanks to her latest expenses claim, all is revealed. * It would seem that raising a well-curated eyebrow, cost the taxpayer an eye-watering £77,000.
 MPs are now worrying that a full Brazilian bikini wax could bankrupt the country.

 *It is worth checking out the comments below relating to this.
 I am not a fan of Ms Patel, so it is possible that some political biases may have crept in.
 LOL!

 The uncomfortable truth is that the majority of writers are not seeing a return on their work.
 However, self-publishing websites are one step ahead.
 They know the grim truth about publishing and have quit pretending to be writers in favour of lying to actual writers.
 The reason: pay-per-click advertising.
 They need you to believe in the dream, in the same way, that the world’s most wealthy individuals want you to believe that you are just one step away from joining them for cocktails on their superyachts.
 But ask yourself this: do you come from a line of multi-millionaires?
 Did you go to the right school?
 Do you truly believe that most lottery tickets will pay out ‘bigly’?
 I’m happy if you do, as I know an estate agent who wants a chat with you about a Spanish building plot.
 In truth, education, opportunity, and privilege all play a part in qualifying to have your books published by a mainstream publisher.
 You don’t even need to be a writer.
-I doubt that Trump ever read his book The Art of the Deal.
+I wonder if Donald Trump ever read his book The Art of the Deal.
 Your agent will see to all of that, maybe a ghostwriter, or an Oxford graduate with a degree in English literature.
 I hope this doesn’t sound as if I am whining.
 It is merely a recognition of how things are.

 There is a well-known quotation: ‘The definition of insanity is doing the same thing over and over again and expecting different results.’
 Fun fact: Albert Einstein never said that.
 The saying dates back to the 19th century and was later quoted in a Narcotics Anonymous leaflet.

 So with this in mind, I return to my original question.
 What is the real reason for writing this blog, or writing anything for that matter?
 Is it ego?
 Possibly, but that would be true for most artists.
 Is it a desire to perfect communication skills?
 Maybe, but there is another more compelling reason: as a writer, you are your brand.
 Your personality and views are of interest to people who enjoy your work.
 Let me ask another question.
 Why don’t I have guest writers on my blog???
 Everyone does; I saw it on a YouTube video.
 The presenters of cunningly titled shows such as How to Sell More Books on Amazon, claim this is what we should all be doing.
-It must be true… Here is what I think (and do feel free to chime in): Guest writers and people who like to make videos of themselves talking on YouTube, are cashing in on wasting your time!
+It must be true… Here is what I think (and do feel free to chime in): Guest writers and people who like to make videos of themselves talking on YouTube, are cashing in on you wasting your time!

 Now you may be catching a bit of attitude here.
 No guest writers?
 Really?
 I am going to answer this question with another question (I should have been a politician): How is your guest writer going to help people who are interested in your brand?